tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 ### `DXYN`: Display

 This is the most involved instruction.
 It will draw an `N` pixels tall sprite from the memory location that the `I` index register is holding to the screen, at the horizontal X coordinate in `VX` and the Y coordinate in `VY`.
-All the pixels that are "on" in the sprite will flip the pixels on the screen that it is drawn to.
+All the pixels that are "on" in the sprite will flip the pixels on the screen that it is drawn to (from left to right, from most to least significant bit).
 If any pixels on the screen were turned "off" by this, the `VF` flag register is set to 1.
 Otherwise, it's set to 0.

 Sounds hard?
 Well, it is, a little.